ogbotemi-2000/rmrf-css/README.md

 node path/to/remcss/index -h index.html -c 'tailwind.css, all.css' -o output-folder
 ```

-> The arguments '-h', '-c', '-o' provided above are not hardcoded - you may change them to what you wish in the index.js file

 The arguments can also be provided in the long version
 ```js